The brands

 Aeryn

 Aeryn is backed by Equipe Trading, the Dutch group behind Peter Lynn and PLKB, bringing two decades of ram-air kite design to the parawing market.
-The Pocket Wing P1 is a single-skin parawing with a spliced Dyneema bridle and trailing edge micro rod for shape retention.
-Positioned as the most affordable option in the category.
+Their single-skin design uses a spliced Dyneema bridle and a trailing edge micro rod for shape retention.
+Priced at the budget end of the category.

 Not sure which parawing is right for you?
 Our size guide can help you narrow it down based on your weight and typical wind conditions.